Programming Exercises in Recursion

 recursion-exercises - For each exercise, write a function of the given name.

-- Provide tests for each function you write.
+Provide tests for each function you write.
 Ensure good test coverage.
+Later we will use a unit testing package.
+For now, write your tests like this.

 Lists

-sum-listfinds the sum of all numbers in the list.double-listreturn the list with elements which are double those of the input list.max-elementfinds the largest number in the list.positivesreturns a list of the elements of the input list which are positive numbers (in the same order as they appear in the input list).merge-listtakes two lists of numbers, both sorted in ascending order.
+sum-listfinds the sum of all numbers in the list.double-listreturn the list with elements which are double those of the input list.max-elementfinds the largest number in the list.positivesreturns a list of the elements of the input list which are positive numbers (in the same order as they appear in the input list).
+(Input lists for this function may also contain negative numbers.)merge-listtakes two lists of numbers, both sorted in ascending order.
 It produces a single sorted list of numbers that contains all the numbers on both inputs lists.
 A number occurs in the output as many times as it occurs on the two input lists together.

 The counting numbers